 Wynn Resorts paying $130M for letting illegal money reach gamblers at its Las Vegas Strip casino

-Casino company Wynn Resorts is paying $130 million to federal authorities and admitting that it allowed unlicensed money transfers from around the world to reach gamblers at its flagship Las Vegas Strip property
+It allowed unlicensed money transfers from around the world to reach gamblers.

 LAS VEGAS -- Casino company Wynn Resorts Ltd. has agreed to pay $130 million to federal authorities and admit that it let unlicensed money transfer businesses around the world funnel funds to gamblers at its flagship Las Vegas Strip property.